ThePansmith/Monifactory/FAQ.md

 **Q. My EnderIO filters aren't working!**

-EnderIO 1.20 is not in a great state and not supported, don't expect many things to work.
-Try to use alternatives such as GregTech pipes or LaserIO.
-Energy conduits should work fine however
+EnderIO 1.20 is not in a great state and not supported by the devs, don't expect a lot things to work.
+Try to use alternatives such as GregTech pipes or LaserIO (Note that Energy conduits should work fine)

 **Q. My EnderIO conduits aren't extracting!**